How to Record a Zoom Meeting at Top Quality for Video Editing

 Lastly, click Optimize for 3rd party video editor.

 There are two settings in the Video Tab that might be of interest to anybody who will be filmed in the recording.

 First, there's the Touch up my appearance option.
 This will put a slight blur on the image to smooth out skin tones.
 If you have time to do this in post, we recommend leaving this off.

-Second, there's enable HD.
+Second, be sure to enable HD.
 In theory, checking this option would allow you to broadcast a 720p video.
 However, when we tried recording the video stream with this option both activated and deactivated, we saw very little difference.
-This probably occurs because there is a bottleneck with connection speeds, especially during these days of quarantine where tens of millions of people are constantly online.
-As a result, it's probably a good idea to enable HD, but the video recording quality might not improve much because of it.
+We still think it's a good idea to enable HD, but the video recording quality might not improve much because of it.